JanHerca/urantiapedia/input/markdown/en/Innerface/Vol5/Innerface_vol5_4.md

 To succeed, we would need to forget about celestial authorship and simply admit that the true origins of the text are unknown (which is the truth).
 As pointed out by Meredith Sprunger, the origin and authorship of a book is not a philosophical criterion of truth.
 Regardless of whether supermortals or human beings wrote the Urantia Book, it must still be evaluated by its truth content and not by authorship.
 (CFJ, 8 (1) 6)

-Probably the names of authors would best be omitted from a table of contents, and perhaps could be added at the end of each Paper as, "attributed to a...."
+Probably the names of authors would best be omitted from a table of contents, and perhaps could be added at the end of each Paper as, “attributed to a....”
 But if the strange names of authors might be a hindrance to acceptance, then they should be omitted.

 We must remember how Jesus told his opponents that it was not important that they believe in him but it was important that they believe in the Father-God about whom he taught.

 We would then have to stand back, see what happens, and modify approaches accordingly.
 The aim of a new approach would be to get the book read because of the merit of its outstanding concepts and ideas, then leave it to new readers and the Spirit of Truth to figure what it means to themselves and for themselves.

-Maybe the book needs a different name, perhaps "The Urantian Papers" or perhaps a neutral name like "A Philosophy of Religion."
+Maybe the book needs a different name, perhaps “The Urantian Papers” or perhaps a neutral name like “A Philosophy of Religion.”

-Thought also needs to be given to making Part 4 available as a "Life of Jesus" without the revelatory overtones.
-It could start at Section 1 of Paper 121 but be modified to substitute "Jesus: for "Michael" where appropriate.
+Thought also needs to be given to making Part 4 available as a “Life of Jesus” without the revelatory overtones.
+It could start at Section 1 of Paper 121 but be modified to substitute “Jesus: for ”Michael" where appropriate.

 If we could get Christians to be comfortable with having the Papers on their bookshelves, and particularly for clergy and academics to do so, a new start might be just around the corner.